humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-02-17-mozilla-javascript-extension-nosuchmethod.md

         .body().text("Hell world!").xbody()
     .xhtml().toString();

-Since all tags behave more or less the same, you&#8217;d be forced to create what amounts to duplicate methods on the `HTMLWriter` object, which is incredibly wasteful.
+Since all tags behave more or less the same, you'd be forced to create what amounts to duplicate methods on the `HTMLWriter` object, which is incredibly wasteful.
 This is where the true power of `__noSuchMethod__()` comes in.
 Look at how simple the code becomes for such an implementation:

 <pre>function HTMLWriter(){
     this._work = [];